AnasMemon18/dynamic-dreamz-stock-system/README.md

 I have used MongoDB Atlas as the database.

 If you face any unexpected issues (e.g., database connection errors), please let me know.
-I’ll be happy to get on a quick call and share my screen to resolve them.
+I’ll be happy to get on a quick call and share my screen to show the project.

 I’ve already enabled access from anywhere in MongoDB Atlas, so you should be able to connect without issues.